neos/flow-development-collection/Neos.RedirectHandler/Documentation/References/Command.rst

 **Adding custom redirects**

 Creates a new custom redirect.
-Who can pass the options bellow in one line or assign them separately after running the command without the mandatory arguments.
-You can also add the optional argument ``host`` to define multiple hosts for the redirect.
+The optional argument ``host`` is used to define a specific redirect only valid for a certain domain.
+If no ``host`` argument is supplied, the redirect will act as a fallback redirect for all domains in use.

 If any redirect exists with the same ``source`` property, it will be replaced if the ``force`` property has been set.